-This is easily done by reducing the GATE thresholds in the HF (Band-2) section of the two-band AGC.
-Set the gate levels to a value of "1" and this will allow the H band to increase gain in this part of the spectrum when there is low level of presence or high frequencies of older recordings.
+This is easily done by reducing the GATE thresholds in the HF (Band-4) and the SHF (Band-5) sections of the Multiband AGC.
+Set these gate levels to a value of "1" and this will allow those bands to increase gain in this part of the spectrum when there is low level of presence or high frequencies of older recordings.
 The only caveat is that this change may increase high frequency noise or hiss.